Background image of white minimalism.

 Eligibility and Strategy

-• Confirmation of qualifying Canadian work experience
+• review of Canadian skilled work experience within the last three years;

-• Review of language test results and validity
+• review of language test results and validity;

-• Assessment of Express Entry profile strategy
+• Express Entry profile strategy and Comprehensive Ranking System considerations;

 Evidence and Documentation

-• Review of employment reference letters
+• review of employment reference letters;

 Application Preparation